COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 5. Use of SUM & COUNTIFS Functions with Multiple Criteria

-You can apply the SUM function and the COUNTIFS function with multiple criteria using different sheets in Excel.
+You can apply the SUM and COUNTIFS functions with multiple criteria using different sheets in Excel.
 Now, let’s find out how many students have got marks more than or equal to 80 in all subjects.
 The steps are given below.

 Steps: